ElinVoss/omnimeta-saga-universe/archives/5th.md

 **Immersion Depth Achieved:**

-You have now experienced 4 complete levels of understanding The Line That Holds saga:
+You have now experienced 4 complete levels of understanding Grip That Holds saga:

 1. **Technical Deep Dives (Parts 1–6):** Line-by-line specification of architecture, dual-canon, corrections, QC, and N30 mechanics[^8_2]
 2. **Meta-Narrative Digest (paste.txt):** The *story* of how those specifications were decided and refined[^8_1]